JoseEliel/lightweight_genetic_algorithm/README.md

 The package includes a unique selection procedure that promotes diversity among the surviving individuals in each generation (i.e., the individuals that are selected to constitute the next-generation population).
 This leads to an efficient non-local exploration of the gene space, which is particularly useful for problems with many local optima.
 The diversity enhancement is achieved by calculating a diversity score for each individual in the population.
 The selection procedure works as follows:

-1. The individual in the population with the highest (most optimal) fitness is selected as a survivor.
+1. The individual in the population with the highest (most optimal) fitness is selected as a survivor and removed from the population.

 2. A "diversity punishment" is subtracted from the fitness of each remaining individuals.
 The diversity punishment is based on similarity with the previously selected survivor, with similar individuals receiving a higher punishment.